mbalduccini/PDF-Dex/README.md

 ```

 ### Building Image
+git-clone the present project

-From the root folder of the project run the following.
+From the folder that contains pdf-dex run:
 ```
 docker build --tag pdf-dex .
 ```